 Over time, using a hot oil treatment frequently enough nurtures and protects your hair from damage such as split ends and breakage.
 These two hair issues are always caused by a lack of moisture – ensuring a consistent schedule of treating the hair with a hot oil mask helps to reduce how frequently you get them.
 This also means that you don’t necessarily have to shell out for salon-priced treatments or get trims as frequently!

 Warm Olive Oil Hair Treatment

-You can use a variety of different types of carrier oils, but olive oil is the easiest and cheapest to find and it works well on thick hair.
-Olive oil hydrates hair and delivers a dose of antioxidants and omega-3 fatty acids to restore strength and shine.
-I also recommend jojoba oil and almond oil.
+You can use a variety of different types of carrier oils, but olive oil is the easiest and cheapest to find – plus it works well on thick hair.
+If you don’t have olive oil on hand, I also recommend jojoba oil and almond oil.
 Both of these oils work well and mimic our body’s own natural oils.

 If you have fine hair, Beautylish recommends diluting the olive oil with pomegranate seed oil.
+It’s more lightweight on its own than olive oil, but still provides amazing benefits for hair and scalp.
 If your hair is thinning, add a few drops of rosemary essential oil to stimulate the hair follicles.

 - Warm the oil in heat safe container or in a glass mostly submersed in water on the stove top.
 Be sure not to heat it too long, since you’ll want it luke-warm for application.

 - Apply oil to the root end first, and work it through with your fingertips.
 The longer your hair, the more oil you will need.

 - Wrap hair with a warm, wet towel and leave the oil in for 20-30 minutes.

 - This treatment can be done twice a month for optimal results.